What do you think of the following statement?

 In the case of Ronan O’Gara, his response appeared to manifest a character of churlishness, if not rebellion.

-To treat even a stranger with disdain or indifference reflects something of how you perceive other humans.
+Treating even a stranger with disdain or indifference reflects how you perceive other humans.
 Does your character allow you to view them as “image of God” or not?

 3. Your response shows what is important to you.